lubuntu-team/manual/source/2/2.5/2.5.2/pulseaudio_volume_control.rst

 How to launch
 -------------
-To launch pulse audio volume Control from the menu :menuselection:`Sound and video --> Pulse Audio Volume control` or run
+To launch pulse audio volume Control from the menu :menuselection:`Sound & Video --> Pulse Audio Volume Control` or run

 .. code::